pasamjaswanthi260/loginpage-/README.md

-# loginpage-
+Project :  Login Page

+Description:
-basic login page designed using  HTML and CSS
+This project contains a very simple login page created using only HTML and CSS.

+Technologies Used:

+HTML

+CSS

+Files Included:

+index.html – Defines the login page layout

+style.css – Adds simple styling to the page